 Native Language Courses

 From Reception upwards, students may attend Native Language classes, a golden opportunity for them to delve deeper into the beauties of their own native language.
 All of these classes are taught by native speaking and qualified teachers who have a passion for passing the best of their native cultures to the hands of the next generation of global leaders.
-Currently, there are seven native language courses provided.
-They are listed below:
+Currently, there are seven native language courses provided:

 Beyond the Classroom